Waxing Crescent on

 Moon before descending node

-6 days after ascending node on 11 May 2026 at 04:36 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 23 May 2026 at 15:26 in ♌ Leo.
+6 days after ascending node on 11 May 2026 at 04:36 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 23 May 2026 at 15:26 in ♌ Leo.

 Moon before northern standstill

-12 days since the previous standstill on 5 May 2026 at 11:35 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.109°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.051° at the point of next northern standstill on 18 May 2026 at 19:38 in ♊ Gemini.
+12 days since the last southern standstill on 5 May 2026 at 11:35 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.109° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.051° at the point of next northern standstill on 18 May 2026 at 19:38 in ♊ Gemini.

 Syzygy in 13 days